davedelong/extendedswift/README.md

 ---

-¹ - By "should", I mean "At some point in the past, I found this useful enough to pull out into its own thing.
+¹ - By "should", I mean "At some point in the past, I found this useful enough to pull out into its own thing."